The Social Sciences Academic Resource Center (SSARC) offers the Social Sciences 197:

 enroll in Social Science 197 at the same time your internship is in progress.

-Due to COVID-19, all internships for course credit in the School of Social Sciences will be required to be remote to abide by government orders to practice social distancing.
-The School of Social Sciences will not be able to approve any in-person internships at this time.
+Due to COVID-19, all internships for course credit in the School of Social Sciences will be required to be remote through Summer 2021.
 We apologize for any inconvenience.

 Where do I find an internship opportunity?